Abhishek020904/Quiz-game-in-C/README.md

-# Basic Calculator in C
+# Quiz Game in C

-This project is a simple command-line calculator written in C. It performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
-It is designed to be lightweight and easy to use.
+This project is a simple command-line quiz game written in C. The game tests the user's knowledge with multiple-choice questions and provides instant feedback on their answers.

 ---

 ## Features

-- Perform addition, subtraction, multiplication, and division.
+- Multiple-choice questions.
+- Keeps track of the user's score.
+- Provides immediate feedback for each question.
-- User-friendly command-line interface.
+- Simple and user-friendly interface.
-- Error handling for invalid inputs and division by zero.

 ---